-The Industry Outreach Coordinator maintains information on a firm’s capabilities in a database used to identify potential sources on future procurements.
-In addition, the Coordinator forwards inquiries from small businesses to DoDEA’s Director of Small Business Programs.
-Inquiries from large businesses and non-profit organizations are coordinated with internal customers.
-If there is any interest in the firm's capabilities, the Coordinator may request additional information or schedule a meeting, conference call, or webinar with the firm and the internal customer.
+The Industry Outreach Coordinator maintains information used to identify potential sources on future procurements.
+Inquiries are coordinated with internal customers.
+If there is any interest in the firm's capabilities, the Coordinator may request additional information or schedule a time with the firm to communicate with the internal customer.

 Promoting competition is one of the guiding principles of the Federal Acquisition System.
-Competition not only helps promote innovative ideas and leads to better pricing, it also encourages new business development by fostering a level playing field among vendors vying to do work for the Federal Government.
+Competition not only helps promote innovative ideas and leads to better pricing; it also encourages new business development by fostering a level playing field among vendors vying to do work for the Federal Government.
 As such, we take competition seriously and seek to promote full and open competition to the maximum extent possible.

-The Competition Advocate is entrusted with the following: promoting competition by ensuring that solicitations describe the desired performance, function to be performed or essential characteristics of the requirement, rather than describe a specific product; challenging unnecessarily restrictive or detailed performance specifications and burdensome contract clauses, which discourage competition; and, encouraging the acquisition of commercially available products, which often provide proven and cost effective solutions.
+The Competition Advocate is entrusted with promoting competition by ensuring that solicitations describe the desired performance, function to be performed or essential characteristics of the requirement, rather than describe a specific product; challenging unnecessarily restrictive or detailed performance specifications and burdensome contract clauses, which discourage competition; and, encouraging the acquisition of commercially available products, which often provide proven and cost effective solutions.